wotbrew/relic/README.md

 - munge with joy via the glorious relational open access information model.
 - laugh at cache invalidation problems with __incremental materialized views__ and dataflow sorcery.
 - relational expressions as __data__, open to introspection and analysis.
 Gives static tools a fighting chance..
 - __constraints__ a-la-carte, gain confidence.
-I'm not talking just shape data, say things like `order can have at most 10 items if its associated customer is called bob and its tuesday`.
+I'm not talking just shape data, say things like [order can have at most 10 items if its associated customer is called bob and its tuesday](#constraint-reference).

 Definitely not at all like the other graph databases in clojure. this time its different, really.